fabiograsso/WIC-Lab-Milan-202312/003-Microsoft-365.md

 9. Enter the *username* and *password* for the administrator of your Microsoft tenant.
-> Your Microsoft Tenant Admin has this syntax "labadmin@mywiclabxx.onmicrosoft.com".
+> Your Microsoft Tenant Admin has this syntax "admin@{{idp.name}}.onmicrosoft.com".

 ![alt_text](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/009/image06.png "image_tooltip")
 11. Click **Fetch and Select** next to Office 365 Domains.

-12. Select the custom DNS domain **not starting with "wiclab##.onmicrosoft.com"**
+12. Select the custom DNS domain

+**IMPORTANT: you have to choose the domain that we added in the previous step.
+If you use the default one (the one that is created automaticaly with the tenant) it will not work!
+This is because default domain cannot be federated, due to a limitation imposed by Microsoft.
+If you followed the name convention, your domain should be **`{{idp.name}}.onmicrosoft.com`**

 ![alt_text](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/009/image07.png "image_tooltip")
 13. Click **Select**.